krzysztof-rutkowski-wttech/pulumi-with-ansible-ec2/README.md

 ```sh
 $ pulumi stack init my-organization/dev
 ```
-Then select the stack ('pulumi-ec2' is the project name defined in Pulumi.yaml file)
+Then select the stack (`pulumi-ec2` is the project name defined in `Pulumi.yaml` file)
 ```sh
 $ pulumi stack select [<org-name>/]pulumi-ec2/<stack-name>
 ```

 Set up basic Pulumi configuration for AWS and EC2 instance.
-In this example 'rnd' profile will be used.
+In this example `rnd` profile will be used.

 ```sh
 $ pulumi config set aws:profile rnd && \